ChanJin0801/HackerRank/README.md

 # HackerRank
-These Java source codes are in Language Proficiency section from HackRank website. https://www.hackerrank.com
+These Java source codes are in Language Proficiency section from HackerRank website. https://www.hackerrank.com